edeno/Prospectus-Presentation/src/presentation.md

 # Prefrontal Cortex is important for monitoring and allocation of control

+# Dynamics

 # Functional Organization of the Prefrontal Cortex

 # The problem of the ACC

 # Mixed selectivity

-# Task Switching Paradigm

-# Factors that Aﬀect the Amount of Attention Needed

 # Outline
+- Task Switching Paradigm
 - Aim \#1: LFP Analysis
 - Aim \#2  Single Neuron and Population Analysis
 - NEW Aim \#3: Tools for multi-dimensional investigation of electrophyisological datasets
 - Status of the Project

+# Task Switching Paradigm

+# Factors that Aﬀect the Amount of Attention Needed

 # Aim \#1